Graduate School (Master’s and PhD)

 If you match the recruitment profile of a participating institution/organization, you will be sent information about graduate programs, admission requirements, financial aid opportunities, fellowships, and other educational opportunities.
 You will automatically be included in the Search Service when you register for a GRE Test.
 Anyone considering graduate study may also register for the FREE GRE Search Service without registering for the GRE.
 See www.gre.org for more details.

-Every Fall, Career Services offers Getting Into Graduate School, a free event for all students interested in getting advice from SU faculty, entrance exam specialists and/or graduate admission counselors.
+Every Fall, the Center for Career & Professional Development offers Getting Into Graduate School, a free event for all students interested in getting advice from SU faculty, entrance exam specialists and/or graduate admission counselors.
 Other support services may include free practice entrance exams and practice interviews, which can be tailored to graduate school admission.
-For details on these events, contact Career Services at 512.863.1346 or see our event calendar.
+For details on these events, contact the Center at 512.863.1346 or see our event calendar.

 It’s a good idea to consult with your advisor and/or professors in your area of interest.
 They may be able to provide suggestions about schools to consider as well as some important information about the reputation of the school or the quality of the faculty teaching there.
 Graduate students who are currently enrolled in programs are also a valuable source of information.
 Since they have recently gone through the process, they may be able to share their experiences with you.